codio-content/ThinkJava/.guides/content/input-and-output-type-cast-operators.md

 ```

+Try it out in the left panel.
+{Run!}(javac code/Casting.java && java code/Casting)

 Keeping that in mind, here's how we can convert centimeters to inches:

 ```code
 inch = (int) (cm / CM_PER_INCH);
 System.out.printf("%f cm = %d in\n", cent, inch);
 ```

+Try it out in the left panel.
+{Run!}(javac code/Casting.java && java code/Casting)

 The parentheses after the cast operator require the division to happen before the type cast.
 And the result is rounded toward zero.